joao-miguel-inacio/demon-slayer-dodging/README.md

     }
 }

-//the increase difficulty function pushes some text into the difficulty1Array which was empty function increaseDifficulty1() {
+//the increase difficulty function pushes difficulty1/2/3 into the difficultyArray function increaseDifficulty1() {
     difficulty1Array.push("difficulty1");
 }

 function update (){
     ...
-    //as difficulty1Array is no longer empty the enemy throws a faster type of obstacles if (frameCounter % 70 === 0 && difficulty1Array.length >= 1){
+    //the update function checks if the difficultyArray contains difficulty1/2/3 and throws objects at the respective speed at the appropriate frame count if (frameCounter % 70 === 0 && difficultyArray.includes("difficulty1")){
                 obstaclesArray.push(new Obstacles1(canvas, ctx));
     }
 }